-DURING THE PRESENTATION:
+DURING THE PRESENTATION

-Show up on time, clearly introduce yourself, and stress that you do not work for MedicareStress that you do not work for Medicare Only discuss products agreed upon in the SOA ☐ If the beneficiary requests to discuss other products not agreed upon in the original SOA, complete another SOA and then the appointment may continue Use carrier's flipbook, agent guide, etc. if available Confirm eligibility (Medicare A & B, Medicaid, LIS, other coverages, must live in service area, etc.) Thoroughly Review the Provider Network and Drug Formulary Confirm Provider Network and Provider Access □ Role of PCP / Specialist Referrals (if applicable) Prescription Drug Tiers, Copays Carefully Review Plan Benefits & Premiums Part B Premium Requirement (must continue to pay) Out-of-Pocket Costs (Office Visits/Urgent Care/Hospital/ER/Ambulance) Thoroughly Review Copays and Coinsurance Dental/Vision Benefits (if applicable) Special Needs (DME, etc.) Value-Added Services
+- □ If meeting over the phone, remember to record the call and state the TPMO disclaimer within the first minute of the call - Show up on time, clearly introduce yourself, and stress that you do not work for MedicareStress that you do not work for Medicare - Only discuss products agreed upon in the SOA - If the beneficiary requests to discuss other products not agreed upon in the original SOA, complete another SOA and then the appointment may continue - Use carrier's flipbook, agent guide, etc. if available - □ Confirm eligibility (Medicare A & B, Medicaid, LIS, other coverages, must live in service area, etc.) - D Thoroughly Review the Provider Network and Drug Formulary - Confirm Provider Network and Provider Access - □ Role of PCP / Specialist Referrals (if applicable) - D Prescription Drug Tiers, Copays - Carefully Review Plan Benefits & Premiums - D Part B Premium Requirement (must continue to pay) - □ Out-of-Pocket Costs (Office Visits/Urgent Care/Hospital/ER/Ambulance) - D Thoroughly Review Copays and Coinsurance - Dental/Vision Benefits (if applicable) - D Special Needs (DME, etc.)